olpa/camxes-py/README.txt

 transformed parse tree.
 Supported options include: json, json-pretty, and json-compact (default)

+The --rule (-r) option is used to specify the starting rule or expression used to parsed the text.
+By default, the first rule of the grammar is used.
+To parse potentially non-grammatical texts into cmevla, brivla, cmavo and non-lojban words, specify the "morphology" rule.

 DEPENDENCIES
 ============

-camxes-py depends on the "parsimonious" PEG parser library.
+camxes-py depends on the "parsimonious" PEG parser library, and has been tested under CPython 2.7.4 and PyPy 2.2.1.

 TESTING
 =======